chmerdon/GradientRobustMultiPhysics.jl/docs/src/functionoperators.md

     Currently, not every function operator works in any dimension and for any finite element.
 More evaluations are added as soon as they are needed (and possibly upon request).
-    Also, the function operators can be combined with user-defined actions to evaluate other operators that can be build from the ones available (e.g. the deviator or the 3D-curl).
+    Also, the function operators can be combined with user-defined actions to evaluate other operators that can be build from the ones available (e.g. the deviator).

 ## Jumps and Averages